pidgeycode/pidgeycode/README.md

 ### Hi there 👋

+Aonymous indian hacker who wants to participate in hackathons and CTFs without breaching company legalities.
+Open to converting this into a group of similar people - contact via mail.

 <!--
 **pidgeycode/pidgeycode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.